chrispickford92/E2XTest/README.md

 Test completed using Cypress Version 9.7.0.

-To open test running, locate the folder in command line (or similar) and use the following:
+To open test runner, locate the folder in command line (cd /c/E2XTest) and use the following:

 ./node_modules/.bin/cypress open